The Benefits Of Grooming Your Pet At Home By A Step By Step Guide

 b) Removal of Wax and Debris:

-Cleaning your pet`s ears regularly helps remove wax, dirt, and debris, preventing them from building up and causing problems.
-Use a pet-safe ear cleaner and a soft, damp cloth to gently wipe the outer ear and remove any dirt or wax buildup.
+problems.
+Use a pet-safe ear cleaner and a soft, damp cloth to gently wipe the

 c) Reduction of Odor:

-Dirty ears can produce a foul odor, which can be unpleasant for both you and your pet.
-Regular ear cleaning helps reduce odor and keep your pet`s ears smelling fresh and clean.
+can be unpleasant for both you and your pet.
+Regular ear cleaning helps reduce

 d) Detection of Ear Problems: